Our gracious host, Rochelle, at Friday Fictioneers

 Aghast, I stood staring into the abyss.
 “Goddamn, you, Camilla!”
 I shouted.
 “Goddamn you!
 Go be with your precious Eunice!”

 After a long while alone on the cliffs, I walked back to my rental and drove to the hotel.
 I saw no reason to rush back home.
 Perhaps I’d extend my holiday indefinitely, head to the Amalfi Coast.
 I realized it had been ages since I’d had any time alone.
 I inhaled the heady fragrance of the plumeria and eucalyptus.
-I exhaled slowly, relishing the stillness of the night.
+I exhaled slowly, relishing the soft breeze in the evening air.

-A glass or two of limoncello on the rocks would be the perfect way to end the night.
+A glass or two of limoncello on the rocks would be the perfect way to end the day.

 AMONG THE POPLARS